makoni/CocoaLUT-swift/PORT_TO_SWIFT_PLAN.md

 ## Status (updated 2025-10-31)

 - **Completion estimate:** ~88% of the Objective‑C surface has Swift equivalents with green tests (core math, processors, formatters, color spaces, GPUImage shim, and image-based helpers).
-- **What remains for 100% parity:** macOS-only UI/preview utilities, the ICC profile formatter, and a top-level Swift entry point that mirrors `CocoaLUT.h`/formatter discovery APIs.
+- **What remains for 100% parity:** finalize the Swift formatter registry & `CocoaLUT` facade, replace `CocoaLUT.h` macros with Swift-native constants, and retire the remaining Objective‑C scaffolding.
-- **Next focus:** finish macOS preview pipeline ports, add ICC formatter tests, wire a Swift formatter registry & `CocoaLUT` facade, tighten legacy sidecar coverage, and retire the remaining Objective‑C files.
+- **Next focus:** deliver the public Swift facade, migrate the remaining constants/macros, and start decommissioning the Objective‑C helper modules.

 Summary
 - Goal: Produce a Swift 6 implementation of the library (module name `CocoaLUTSwift`), preserve public API behavior, and keep a SwiftPM-first workflow.
 Maintain Objective‑C compatibility where needed for existing apps until migration is complete.